openSUSE/obs-landing/_posts/development/2025-09-11-details_new_request-workflow.md

 category: development
 ---

-After a couple of months beta testing, the new request workflow user interface is enabled for everyone now.
+After a couple of months of beta testing, the new request workflow user interface is enabled for everyone now.
 Let's take a closer look at the key improvements and what they mean for you.

-Working together on software in an OBS request brings a lot of information.
+Working together on software in an OBS request involves a lot of information.
 A conversation between people/tools about the changes proposed, the changes to the sources (the patch!) and, as OBS is about building binary packages from sources, the builds of the proposed changes.

 With the old user interface (UI) all of this information was stuffed onto one page without any particular order.
-To enhance collaboration we introduced a hierarchy for the information to help everyone to understand, navigate and collaborate on requests as easy as possible.
+To enhance collaboration, we introduced a hierarchy for the information to help everyone to understand, navigate and collaborate on requests as easy as possible.

 ## Request Details